rcnfinance/marmo-docs/docs/Setup.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-An example on how to use local configuration is available, [Local configuration](wallet#using-a-custom-configuration)
+An example on how to use local configuration can be found [here](wallet#using-a-custom-configuration)

 # Provider

-The provider is the combination of services that are going to be used to talk with the Ethereum network.
+The Provider is the combination of services that allow Marmo to communicate with the Ethereum network.

 ## Relayer

-The Relayer is in charge of wrapping and broadcasting all the signed Intents, is going to be responsible for paying the fees to the Ethereum network.
+The Relayer is in charge of broadcasting all signed Intents to the Ethereum network as Transactions, while also paying for their fees.

-## Ethereum node
+## Ethereum Node

-The Ethereum node is going to be providing all information about the status of the intents; this node has to be operating in the same network where is deployed the chosen Marmo configuration.
+The Ethereum Node provides all the relevant information about the intents' status.
+The Node must operate in the same network where the chosen Marmo configuration has been deployed.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->